Stuck in someone else's frames? break free!

 Mash bananas, add the rice four and brown sugar (and the desiccated coconut, if

 using) along with the water.
-Blend well and let rest over night or about 5-6
+Blend well and let rest over night or about 5 to 6

 hours.
 Heat the ghee, fry the coconut (if not using the desiccated kind) until